tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/functions-as-values.md

 };
 ```

-Instead of hardcoding the transformation, we're asking the caller of
+Instead of hard coding `userToAdmin` and `userToSidebar`, we're asking the
-`transformUsers` to supply the transformation as an argument.
-This works as
+caller of `transformUsers` to supply a function as an argument.
+As long as it
-long as the caller passes a function that has the signature `f: (user: User) => User`.
+fits the signature the signature `f: (user: User) => User`.
-Now we have to simplify `userToAdmin` and `userToSidebar`, so that they
-fit the signature of `f` and work for a _single_ `User` ...

-... so we can use them like ...

 ```typescript
 const sidebarUsers = transformUsers(userToSidebar, users);